ondrejbohdal/label-distillation/README.md

 ## Experiments

 ### How to run experiments?
 The easiest way to run experiments is by using one of the configuration ``json`` files (modifying parts as needed).
 Example is shown here, but you can easily use another configuration file (see ``experiment_configs`` directory).
 Description of what the individual parts of the configuration file name mean are in ``NameDescription.md`` file located in ``experiment_configs`` directory.
 File ``configs.txt`` located in the same directory lists all attached configuration files.
+We provide configuration files for all main experiments as well as most analysis experiments.

 Label distillation experiment with second-order approach:
 ``python label_distillation_or2.py --filepath_to_arguments_json_file experiment_configs/ld_100be_50ib_mn_to_mn_bl_cnn_400e_or2_1234s_v0.json``